frassix/frassix/README.md

 - 👋 Hi, I’m Andrea Frassà
 - 👀 I’m interested in Astroparticle and high energy physics
-- 🌱 I’m currently learning nuclear physics
+- 🌱 I’m currently doing research in Torino (IT)
-- 📫 How to reach me: andrea.frassa@edu.unito.it
+- 📫 How to reach me: andrea.frassa@unito.it

 <!---
 frassix/frassix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.